 1. No Website Building Fees, plus Commission-based Model

 Commission-based models, on the other hand, do fit a brand’s commercial need.
 No matter Global-e or Lingble, they both can share the investment risk of entering into a new market, or longtail market.
-If there is no sales or GMV, normally this platform can’t earn commission.
+If there is no sales or GMV, normally this platform can’t earn a commission.
 What’s more, they don’t charge any website building and set up fees upfront as well.

-However, from a brand point of view, you don’t want to use this model in the head markets, as it is a barrier to get profit scalability.
+However, from a brand point of view, you don’t want to use this model in the head markets, as it is a barrier to getting profit scalability.
 It’s because the commission can’t go away along with your sales exponentially going up in the head markets.
 It’s not a smart decision for brands unless you can have convincing and reasonable points to tell the story.
 The loss of profitability from commission can cover other costs you might pay more without Global-e or Lingble.

 2. Multi Product Catalogue, Pricing, Currency, Payment Methods, Language

-On the other hand, Lingble charges a brand serving fee of US$2,500/month, which includes unlimited local product catalog.
+On the other hand, Lingble charges a brand serving fee of US$2,500/month, which includes an unlimited local product catalog.
 It’s obvious which one has a better ROI.
 This is regardless of payout currency.

 3. Shipping and Digital Marketing

-It’s not realistic to set up a warehouse in the longtail markets because your original purpose is to capture longtai demands and observe bigger opportunities.
+It’s not realistic to set up a warehouse in the longtail markets because your original purpose is to capture longtail demands and observe bigger opportunities.
 It’s too early to rent warehouses and stock inventories upfront there.
 So normally cross-border eCommerce webstore solution providers can provide great shipping services, instead of just integrating with 3PL in Shopify.